CryptoCurrencyCafe/bitcoin-class/project2/overview.md

 ##Overview

-The [developers](https://conformal.com/) of btcsuite divided their full node implemenation into seperate packages based upon their function.
+The [developers](https://conformal.com/) of btcsuite divided their full node implemenation into seperate packages based upon their function for efficiency, safety, and intuitive development.
 You can read more about that decision [here](https://blog.conformal.com/btcd-not-your-moms-bitcoin-daemon/).
-For this class there are three packages you need to be familiar with:
+For now there are three packages you need to be familiar with:

 + `pointcoind`
 + `wallet`
 + `pointctl`

 `pointcoind` contains the fundamental functions of a pointcoin [full node](https://en.bitcoin.it/wiki/Full_node).
 `wallet` contains the functions to interface with your pointcoin private keys.
 `pointctl` is the command line interface to interact with the RPC functions within pointcoind and wallet.

 ## pointcoind